Health System Pharmacy Administration and Leadership Residency

 Pharmacy school: University of Iowa College of Pharmacy

-Practice interests: Supply chain, informatics, operations, leadership development
+Practice interests: Infusion services, supply chain, acute care operations and leadership development

-Hobbies: Exploring Kansas City with loved ones, hanging out at a new restaurant or brewery, reading, cooking
+Hobbies: Exploring Kansas City with loved ones, hanging out at a new restaurant or brewery, reading and cooking

-Research project: The Financial Impact of Dose Rounding of Oncology Agents at an Academic Medical Center
+Research project: The Financial Impact of a Pharmacist Reimbursement Team on Growth Factor Denials at an Academic Medical Center

 Why I chose The University of Kansas Health System: I chose to complete my pharmacy administration residency at The University of Kansas Health System because of the robust clinical, administrative and enterprise leadership rotations offered within the program.
-Key preceptors and pharmacy leaders took a sincere interest in getting to know me from our first meeting, and I am continually impressed by their dedication to training agile, accountable and successful pharmacy leaders.
+Key preceptors and pharmacy leaders took a sincere interest in getting to know me, and I am continually impressed by their dedication to training agile, accountable and successful pharmacy leaders.

-Hope Rockett, PGY1: Health system pharmacy administration and leadership
+Hope Rockett, PGY2: Health system pharmacy administration and leadership

 Hometown: Lincoln, Nebraska